-Sisterhood of the Antlers is a gathering place for women – sometimes in person, sometimes nomadic and sometimes virtual where we learn, share and inspire through online courses, workshops and journeys to the lands of the Ancestral Mothers of Scotland.
-Most of all we remember that although we were born into a patriarchal warring culture things weren’t always this way!
+Sisterhood of the Antlers is a gathering place for women – sometimes in person, sometimes nomadic and sometimes virtual.
+A place to learn, share and inspire through online courses, workshops, and journeys to the lands of the Ancestral Mothers of Scotland.
+Most of all we remember that although we were born into a patriarchal warring culture things weren’t always this way.

 As women come together in circle, as they have for countless generations (why do I know this? for the simple reason that circle keeps us sane!) we rebuild the ancient temples once dedicated to the great Goddess.
 Each women plays her part – some carry the light and so tend to the candles, another woman carries the sacred songs, some are called to roles such as guardian and gatekeeper and some remember the ancient script which they paint on banners.
 Others create glorious altars, some step into the role of priestess, some are keepers of the drum, others keeper of the rattles, some are called to tell the old stories and together they all create ritual and ceremony and dance between the worlds to ask the old ones, the foremothers and most ancient grandmothers for their insight and wisdom.